Ordinals API Overview

 RUN_MODE environment variable:

 default: This mode runs all background jobs and the API server.
-It is suitable for running the service on a single instance.
+It is suitable for running a single instance of the API.

-readonly: In this mode, only the API server runs.
+readonly: Only the API server runs in this mode.
 It is designed for auto-scaled clusters with multiple

 readonlyinstances and a single